Decoupling momentum and energy relaxation rates in cuprate strange metals via giant THz nonlinearities: Results and Discussion

 In Fig.~\ref{allPP}, we present the temperature-dependent THz pump-probe response for all samples measured.
-We use a strong-pump, strong-probe regime to allow for a direct comparison to the 2DCS signal.
-For a polarization insensitive signal like this, the decay of the pump-probe response is a measure of the energy relaxation rate~\cite{barbalas2025energy,burt_unified_1990,yuen_differencefrequency_1982,rustagi_dispersion_1984}.
-The signal originates in the same response that gives the strong horizontal streak in the 2DCS response in Fig. 3.
+We use a strong-pump, strong-probe regime to allow for a direct comparison to the 2DCS response.
+The decay of the pump-probe response is a measure of the energy relaxation rate~\cite{barbalas2025energy,burt_unified_1990,yuen_differencefrequency_1982,rustagi_dispersion_1984}.
+The signal originates in the same response that gives the strong horizontal streak in the 2DCS spectra in Fig. \ref{2D}.
 We perform a ``1D" scan of $\tau$ (here at $t=3.3$ $ps$) as it is much faster than a 2D scan.
-One can see from Fig. 3 that the long $\tau$ scan $PP$ signal is not influenced by the spectral response that gives rise to the $R$ and $NR$ features in the 2D spectrum.
-In this regard, the fits to a 1D scan gives the same result as fitting Lorentzians to the frequency scans in the $\omega_\tau$ direction if the 2D signal is properly rephased~\cite{barbalas2025energy} and if the energy relaxation rate has a weak energy dependence as it does at these temperatures.
-The early time response near $\tau \sim 0$ in Fig. 5 is dominated by a coherent artifact within the overlap of the pump envelope that is likely due to parts of the sweep where $B$ comes before $A$, but for $\tau \gtrsim 4 $ ps, a fast exponential decay in the nonlinear response is observed.
+Although the 2D plots show strong $R$ and $NR$ peaks, they are broad in frequency and quickly decaying in time.
+As shown in Fig. \ref{2D}, the long $\tau$ $PP$ signal is not influenced by the spectral features underlying the $R$ and $NR$ responses.
+Accordingly, fitting a 1D scan yields the same result as fitting Lorentzians to the frequency scans along the $\omega_\tau$ direction if the 2D signal is properly rephased \cite{barbalas2025energy} and the energy relaxation rate is weakly energy dependent, as it does at these temperatures.
+The early time response near $\tau \sim 0$ in Fig. \ref{allPP} is dominated by a coherent artifact within the overlap of the pump envelope that is likely due to parts of the sweep where $B$ comes before $A$, but for $\tau \gtrsim 4 $ ps, a fast exponential decay in the nonlinear response is observed.